compoundingeffects/bigpictureschool/neurobiology.md

 Think of a neuron like a tiny battery.
 The outer wall of the cell (called the membrane) carefully controls which electrically charged particles — called ions — can pass in and out.
 By letting some ions through while keeping others out, the membrane ends up with more positive charge on the outside and more negative charge on the inside — creating a small voltage difference, similar to the charge stored in a battery.
 That stored electrical energy is what powers communication throughout the nervous system.

-When a neuron receives a strong enough signal, it "fires."
-Tiny gates along the neuron's long, wire-like extension (called the axon) snap open one after another, allowing ions to rush in and out in a rapid chain reaction.
-This creates an electrical pulse — known as an action potential — that shoots down the length of the neuron.
+When a neuron receives a strong enough signal from other neurons, that stored energy is released: tiny gates along the neuron's long, wire-like extension (called the axon) snap open one after another, allowing ions to rush in and out in a rapid chain reaction — the neuron "fires."
+This rush of ions creates an electrical pulse — known as an action potential — that shoots down the length of the neuron.
 It's an all-or-nothing event, much like flipping a light switch: the neuron either fires completely or doesn't fire at all.
 There's no halfway.

 ## Passing the message: the synapse